The Fantastic Four (1967 TV series): Notable guest stars

+Production

+The impetus for The Fantastic Four series began when Hanna-Barbera's agent, Sy Fischer, noticed his son reading a Fantastic Four comic book.
+Fischer asked him if he would be interested in seeing it turned into a Saturday morning cartoon.

+Upon confirming his son's interest, Fischer took the idea to Joseph Barbera who read the comic himself and agreed that it would translate well as a cartoon.
+The two soon contacted Stan Lee at Marvel Comics to discuss their interest.
+After acquiring the rights, Barbera and Fischer successfully pitched the series to ABC for the 1967 TV season.

 Episodes

 Reception

 In The Encyclopedia of American Animated Television Shows, David Perlmutter writes, "While Hanna-Barbera was, because of obvious production restrictions, unable to duplicate Lee and Kirby's complex, labyrinthine plotting from the comics, their 1967 adaptation of the Four was well produced in every other respect, and gave the team welcome exposure to those previously unfamiliar with their comic-book existence.
 The voice actors were unusually well cast, with Frees' Brooklyn-accented Thing standing out, and this helped compensate for the limitations of the animation process of the time.
 Unfortunately, the erroneous concerns about violence in the mass media ultimately marginalized the series, as it did others from the same time period."